elarchi/elarchi/README.md

-I like the fascinating world of programming, the logic of code, and I handle coding getting better every day.
+I love the logic of code and building delightful user experiences.
+With a little help from UX, agile and design thinking practices, I keep getting better every day and I love that too - learning.

-Exploring UX, agile and design thinking practices is also of great interest to me to feed my development.

-I am insatiably curious, always learning, deepening and crossing disciplines to innovate on social and ecological justice projects.
+I am insatiably curious, and leverage my previous architecture experiences in everything I do.
+I cross disciplines to keep innovating across tech, social and ecological justice.

-I have worked as an architect in several agencies, and lived in several countries — including France, Brazil, United-Kingdom and Taiwan — which inspire and influence my work.
-People, technology and nature guide my approach based on the principles of empowerment, decolonization and ecology.

-For example, as part of my projects as an architect-sociologist and urban-planner, I studied plastic recycling in construction and the reappropriation of space by marginalized communities.

-Today I am looking for a position as a junior developer to put my plural skills to good use on an inspiring, innovative and challenging tech project.
-Is this yours? 👀
+Today I am looking for a position as a junior developer to put my plural skills to good use.

 My online resume: here.